-The Swiss banking industry was affected by a general economic downturn, falling property markets, and exposure to the bankrupt Omni holding company (in the case of lending to Omni, several banks exceeded regulations that limit unsecured lending to 20 percent of own capital).
+The Swiss banking industry was affected by a general economic downturn, falling property markets, and exposure to the bankrupt Omni holding company (in the case of lending to Omni, several banks exceeded regulations that limit unsecured lending to 20% of own capital).
 The main problem was exposure to real estate prices and interest rates: although the majority of Swiss mortgages are floating rate, banks were hit by rising interest rates as some borrowers became unable to service their mortgages.
 The smaller regional and cantonal banks were particularly hard hit by the economic downturn.
-A few regional banks were forced to close, e.g., Spar und Leihkasse Thun, but a rather larger number were taken over.
-In many of these cases, they were probably insolvent.
-(For reference, see the Financial Times, March 18, 1991, April 10, 1991, October 10, 1991, December 16, 1991, February 7, 1992, April 8, 1992, May 5, 1992, and August 8, 1992.)
+A few regional banks were forced to close, e.g. Spar und Leihkasse Thun, but a rather larger number were taken over.
+In many of these cases they were probably insolvent.
+(For references see Financial Times (1991,92), 18-3-91, 10-4-91, 10-10-91, 16-12-91, 7-2-92, 8-4-92, 5-5-92, 8-8-92.)
 These events took place at a time when there was overcapacity in the Swiss banking industry, when traditional practices, and the corresponding rents, had been eroded by increased competition and a more aggressive policy by the competition authorities.
 Also, pressures for the large banks to produce more transparent accounts had led to a demand for higher returns on equity.

-The "hidden" exposure to interest rates is highly reminiscent of the effects described by Hellwig (1995) (see Section III.B).
-However, it is interesting that, despite the strong negative shock, the banking industry was able to absorb the impact just as effectively as the rest of the economy.
-In other words, the strength of the initial shock to the banking system was large, but it does not seem to have been disproportionately amplified by a propagation mechanism.
+The "hidden" exposure to interest rates is highly reminiscent of the effects described by Hellwig (see section 3.2 above).
+However, it is interesting that despite the strong negative shock, the banking industry was able to absorb the impact just as effectively as the rest of the economy.
+In other words, the strength of the initial shock to the banking system was large, but it does not seem to been disproportionately amplified by a propagation mechanism.